Aggregate capacity of TCLs with cycling constraints: Aggregate Capacity Constraints

-\textit{Aggregate capacity constraints} refers to constraints on aggregate quantities due to constraints at the individual TCL, e.g.~\eqref{eq:invTz}-\eqref{eq:invEng}.
-We formulate constraints on aggregate quantities of the two individual TCL states (i) power deviation~\eqref{eq:aggPowerDev} and (ii) thermal energy deviation~\eqref{eq:aggEngDev}.
-Our constraints on aggregate power and thermal energy deviation account for the temperature, cycling, and energy constraint at the individual, specified by~\eqref{eq:invTz}-\eqref{eq:invEng}, respectively.
-That is, these aggregate constraints ensure that if a power and thermal energy deviation trajectory were to satisfy them, then a collection of TCLs could track the power deviation signal while enforcing~\eqref{eq:invTz}-\eqref{eq:invEng}.
-Conversely, if the aggregate constraints are violated, then there would exist at least a single TCL that violates its individual QoS constraints.
+\textit{Aggregate capacity constraints} that will be derived in this section refers to constraints on aggregate quantities due to the temperature, cycling, and energy constraints at the individual TCL, i.e.,~\eqref{eq:invTz}-\eqref{eq:invEng}.
+That is, if each TCL in a collection enforces~\eqref{eq:invTz}-\eqref{eq:invEng} then the aggregate constraints will be satisfied.
+The contrapositive is: if the aggregate constraints are violated, there would exist at least a single TCL that violates its individual QoS constraints.
+Hence, violating the aggregate constraints means that it is \emph{impossible} for every TCL to satisfy their own QoS; at least one TCL will violate its local constraints.

-\ifx 0 Our aggregate capacity constraints is based on the fraction of TCLs stuck on/off, due to the local cycling constraint~\eqref{eq:invCycle}.
-The fraction stuck on (respectively, off) is shown to evolve as the output of an LTI system, with the fraction of on (respectively, off) switches as input.
-More specifically, the dynamics of the fraction stuck carries the structure of an inventory model~\cite{arrow1958studies,meyn2008control}.
-The fraction stuck on and off is then used to construct bounds on the aggregate power and thermal energy deviation.

-Additionally, we pose a ``VES constraint'' so that the TCLs act as virtual batteries and not virtual generators.
-It is shown that this constraint acts as a necessary conditions, for all values of $\tilde{E}^j$, for~\eqref{eq:invEng}. \fi \ifx 0